flanksource/docs/mission-control/docs/guide/views/concepts/tables.md

 ### Hidden Columns

-Columns can be marked as `hidden: true` to prevent them from appearing as separate columns in the table while still being available for internal operations.
-Primary keys like UUIDs are good candidates to hide since they're needed for data operations but not useful for display.
+You can mark columns as `hidden: true` to prevent them from appearing as separate columns in the table while still being available for internal operations.
+Primary keys like `UUIDs` are good candidates to hide since they're needed for data operations but not useful for display.

 ```yaml
 columns: